sketchai/preprocessing/README.md

     conda activate sg_prep
 ```

-NB: it can be good to change the conda name env
+NB: you can change the conda env name in the .yml file if needed